IBM/jdbc-driver/README.md

 Any issues discovered using the samples should not be directed to QRadar support, but be reported on the Github issues tracker.

-The driver does not aim to be fully compliant to the JDBC specification; but aims to allow QRadar Advance Query Lanaguage (AQL) sql statements to be run against a QRadar system, to return readonly datasets; whilst progressively implement improved compliance against the JDBC spec.
+The driver does not aim to be fully compliant to the JDBC specification; but aims to allow QRadar Advance Query Language (AQL) sql statements to be run against a QRadar system, to return readonly datasets; whilst progressively implement improved compliance against the JDBC spec.

 Development notes
 =============